datastax-demos/demo-portal/vagrant/demo-portal/README.md

 * Protocol: All Protocols - IPs
 * IP Range: `vagrant awsinfo -m <machine_name> -k public_ip` output

-Permissions to the `IT - Sysadmin` Rightscale account are required.
+Permissions to the `IT - Sysadmin` Rightscale account and previous authentication into Rightscale is required.
+If asked to authenticate, you'll need to visit the link again for the correct redirect.

 #### false